edmarkovich/pi-productivity/README.md

 ## Hardware and Software
-Out of the box, this code should run on any Raspberry Pi with Python 3, 4 LEDs and a switch button wired up to GPIO pins.
-If you're doing this, I assume you already know how to connect basic electronics (eg using resistors so your LEDs don't blow up.)
+This code expects a Raspberry Pi with Python 3, 4 LEDs and a switch button wired up to GPIO pins.
+If you're doing this, I assume you already know how to connect basic electronics (eg using resistors so your LEDs don't blow up) so I am not providing any guidance :)

 Otherwise, little code here is Pi specific - for example all the code that connects to APIs and applies logic to determine where attention is needed can be run on any system.